Covering Cindy: Day 2

 So this is all I got done today.
 I hope to finish the rest of the greens tomorrow and plan the final layout so I can start adding the last round of pinks.
 So far I really like the diagonals of greens and purples/pinks grouped like this, but I may opt for a zig-zag design.
 Both patterns will be much more distinct with the third round of color added.

-I'm going to do another log-cabin square design.
-It involves adding layers of two shades, which I've complicated by using multiple prints of each shade.
-Here is what I have so far.
 The cherry print is the center square, since she loves cherries and I couldn't think of a better way to personalize it for her than to showcase some Bing cherries.
 I've pieced two of the three layers of pinks/purples/reds onto one side and have started the three layers of greens on the other.
 When I'm done there will be 18 squares with 3 layers of pink and 3 layers of green each to make a 3x6 design for the quilt.
 And with any luck it'll look cool.